hennok1/RoboticArm/README.md

 ### 2.3.2 Application

-The overall concept of the mobile app for the project is to control the four servo motors of the robotic arm and keep logs on the user’s actions.
-The first screen of the app will be the login screen which will require an email and password to create and login to an account.
+The overall concept of the mobile application for the project is to control the four servo motors of the robotic arm and keep logs on the user’s actions.
+The first screen of the application will be the login screen which will require an email and password to create and login to an account.
 The accounts are used to hold individual logs of the user’s controller usage.
 When logged in, the user is presented with two option; controller and user logs.